 Book in a Bag

 We have developed our own book gifting programme for children in primary school.
 These children will receive books with carefully crafted activities to go with them to cultivate a continued love of reading.
-They will receive their book in a bag once every term.
+They will receive their book in a bag once every month.

 Early Years Enrichment Pack